alexnathanson/solar-protocol/localsettings.md

 ### Step 1: Change your admin password

 <p>
 	This is the password for logging in to the backend of Solar Protocol.
-This portal will allow you add your own content to SP.
+This portal will allow you to see system stats and add your own content to SP.
 </p>
 <p>
 	The default steward user names is <strong>admin</p>.
 Contact one of the primary leads to receive a temporary password.
-Once you have logged in, you will be able to change the password to something of your choosing.
+Once you have logged in, click on your user name to change your password to something of your choosing.
 </p>